Master of Fine Arts

 - Satisfy the School of Graduate Studies’ English Language Proficiency requirements as published in the graduate catalog.

-- Image portfolio of twenty (20) clearly identified images representative of the student’s recent work and/or documentation on a USB drive or cd or dvd format.
+- Image portfolio of twenty (20) clearly identified images representative of the student’s recent work and/or documentation on a USB drive.
 Images should be submitted at 72 dpi with the longest side not to exceed 1280 pixels in length.The work samples should be submitted to the Department of Art and Design’s Graduate Committee and accompanied by a list containing the viewing sequence, titles, date of completion, dimension (duration), and media.

-- Artist Statement supporting the image portfolio or other documentative application information on a USB drive or cd or dvd format.
+- Artist Statement supporting the image portfolio or other documentative application information on a USB drive.

 - For students who have earned graduate credit in art or hold an MA degree, a maximum of 15 credits may be accepted towards the MFA degree.
 Of those 15 credits, up to 6 credits in Art History may be accepted towards the 9-credit art history requirement.